kubaamarczak/kubaamarczak/README.md

 ## 🚀 About Me

-- Currently studying Data Science with a focus on data-driven decision making using machine learning
+- Currently studying Data Science with a focus on applied data science and real-world problem solving
 - Building real-world projects to apply statistical and ML concepts
 - Interested in data-driven decision making and model evaluation

 ---